suhovius/KubeCake/README.md

 KubeCake is a DevOps GitOps, Infrastucture code reveiw app made as a task at the DevOps Course Hackathon.

 Link to Github App Installation [KubeCake Glaze](https://github.com/apps/kubecake-glaze)

+#### NOTE:
+*If you want to try it then do it in yours onw Github App (See instructions below) or infrastructure.
+As this demo Github App's Backend might not be running at the moment.*

 ## Video demonstration: